dial9-rs/dial9-rs.github.io/content/blog/principles-for-fast-tokio-applications.md

 The Tokio runtime schedules work on workers: dedicated threads that poll ready tasks.
 Workers scale across cores, but some runtime resources still require shared coordination.

-The blocking pool is runtime-wide.[^blocking-queue] Under high enough rates, the queueing and synchronization around `spawn_blocking` can become visible in flamegraphs.
+The blocking pool is currently[^blocking-queue] a global resource.
+Under high enough rates, pushing work onto the blocking queue becomes a bottleneck and `spawn_blocking` can become visible in flamegraphs.
 I have seen negative performance effects at roughly 50,000 blocking tasks per second on a 32-core host; your mileage will vary. `spawn_blocking` is not a magic fix for every piece of blocking or CPU-heavy code.
-For short, bounded work, it may be faster to let Tokio's workers and work stealing handle it—but benchmark your workload.
+For short, bounded work, it may be faster to let Tokio's workers and work stealing handle it, but, as always "it depends."

 Tokio also has a global task queue.
 Tasks land there when local worker queues overflow, which is usually rare, or when work is scheduled from outside a runtime worker, which can be common in some applications.
 One example is a channel whose sender runs on a non-Tokio thread.